-Library databases are searchable electronic catalogues purchased by libraries, containing information about published items to enhance the libraries collection on a particular topic.
+Library databases are searchable electronic catalogues purchased by libraries, containing information about, and links to published items to enhance the libraries collection on a particular topic.

 Databases contain a rich array of articles from quality journals, magazines, and newspapers articles as well as other academic information resources.

 GMIT subscribes to several databases, and your choice will depend entirely on your information needs.
 This LibGuide is designed to focus on those databases we have for the Business discipline, but again you may at times need to look at a database that may focus on other areas of research for a particular assignment.

 The Library's discovery system and default search, Search + Find, will include much material from our subscribed databases, so searching here is always a good place to start.
 You must bear in mind however that Search + Find does not cover every single database, so it is important to have a look at each database individually and to become familiar with how to search them.